bartekbrak/kinro/README.md

 # History and Changelog

+* 2017-02-12 Clean up, add daily target module, many UI improvements, I consider this to be good enough to release to public
 * 2016-09-27 Version 1: alpha, I've been using tha app for two months, testing ideas and arriving at some stable minimal base
 * 2016-07-22 no version, enough code to start logging